 Mecklenburg County, NC – Active Blue-Green Algae (cyanobacteria) blooms have been found in Boyd’s Cove on Lake Wylie (see map).

-Blooms were first observed on August 6, 2021 by staff with Charlotte-Mecklenburg Storm Water Services while conducting a field investigation in response to a call from a citizen who observed discolored water in the cove.
-Subsequent investigations have revealed cyanobacteria blooms at a total of 11 locations in Boyd’s Cove as shown on the attached map.
-Due to the extent of the blooms, staff have designated all of Boyd’s Cove as impacted.
+Blooms were first observed on August 6, 2021 by staff with Charlotte-Mecklenburg Storm Water Services while conducting a field investigation in response to a call from a resident who observed discolored water in the cove.
+Subsequent investigations are being conducted weekly by Charlotte-Mecklenburg Storm Water Services to assess cyanobacteria bloom status in the cove until it is confirmed that there are no longer active bloom conditions.
+The attached map summarizes the results of these investigations.
+Due to the extent of the cyanobacteria blooms, staff continue to designate all of Boyd’s Cove as impacted.
 At this time, active cyanobacteria blooms have not been confirmed in any areas of Lake Wylie outside of Boyd’s Cove.

 Algae is often observed in lakes and ponds.
 Cyanobacteria is a type of algae that is less commonly observed and is of particular concern because it has the ability to produce toxins that may be harmful to humans and pets.
 Cyanobacterial blooms usually appear bright green or yellow; however, when a bloom starts to decay, the color can change to a milky blue.
 Decaying algae produces a strong, foul odor that can impact a large area.